 A very advanced and uncompromising approach was also taken with the interior design which features gear-shift paddles and an HMI inspired by F1 single-seaters.
 The driving position is similar to that of a single-seater.
 The seat is fixed and tailored to the driver while both the pedal box and steering wheel are adjustable.

-Only 499 units to be built, including 120 earmarked for North America.
+Only 499 units to be built, including 120 earmarked for North America and an additional 500th car was later made to be sold at an auction.
 The $1.4 million asking price that makes it the most expensive new Ferrari ever made. (boldride.com, auto.ferrari.com & autoblog.com)